Technical Advisory

 Agent governance, monitoring, and observability

-Put in place a governance framework for agents, including role definitions, permission controls, and change management processes.
-Instrument end-to-end monitoring with traceability from sensor data to emission outputs, including dashboards for data quality scores, latency, and accuracy relative to reconciled baselines.
-Implement alerting for anomalies in emissions profiles, data gaps, and pipeline failures, with automated remediation hooks where safe and auditable.
+Define agent roles, permissions, and change-management processes.
+Instrument end-to-end observability from sensor data to emissions outputs, with dashboards for data quality, latency, and accuracy against baselines.
+Implement alerts for anomalies and data gaps, with safe automated remediation hooks where auditable.

 Security, privacy, and compliance

-Ensure data access policies align with corporate risk appetite and regulatory requirements.
-Encrypt sensitive data in transit and at rest, apply least-privilege access controls, and enforce data retention schedules.
-Conduct regular privacy and security assessments, including threat modeling for telemetry data, supplier data, and financial information.
+Enforce least-privilege access, encryption at rest and in transit, and data retention policies.
+Perform regular privacy and security reviews, including threat modeling for telemetry and supplier data.
 Maintain an auditable trail of data transformations to support audits and governance reviews.

 Tooling, platforms, and modernization path

-Target a platform that supports scalable streaming, reliable storage, and modular processing.
-Consider a layered architecture with a streaming layer for ingest, a processing layer for enrichment and emission calculation, a serving layer for real-time ERP synchronization, and a governance layer for data lineage and policy enforcement.
-Adopt open standards where possible, maintain upgradeable components, and design for a phased modernization that minimizes disruption to ongoing operations.
-Emphasize interoperability with existing ERP ecosystems and supplier data feeds to reduce integration friction.
+Choose a platform that supports scalable streaming, reliable storage, and modular processing.
+Design a layered architecture with a streaming ingest layer, a processing layer for enrichment and calculation, a serving layer for ERP synchronization, and a governance layer for lineage.
+Prioritize interoperability with existing ERP ecosystems and supplier data feeds to minimize integration friction.

 Validation, testing, and rollout strategy